ejkreboot/codyx/README.md

-# SATYRN
+# # CODYX

+🚀 **Collaborative Data Science Notebooks in Your Browser**

+CODYX is a browser-based collaborative notebook platform that lets you execute Python and R code seamlessly, interleaved with markdown documentation.
+Share analyses instantly with a simple URL - perfect for classrooms, research, and team collaboration.YRN

 **Collaborative Data Science Notebooks • No Logins Required**

-SATYRN is a browser-based collaborative notebook platform that lets you execute Python and R code seamlessly, interleaved with markdown documentation.
+Codyx is a browser-based collaborative notebook platform that lets you execute Python and R code seamlessly, interleaved with markdown documentation.
 Share analyses instantly with a simple URL - perfect for classrooms, research, and team collaboration.

 ## ✨ Features